Gastritis Risk Factors and Causes

 The most common cause for gastritis is infection with Helicobacter pylori (H. pylori) bacteria.
 These small, corkscrew-shaped bacteria grow in the protective mucous layer of the stomach, where they are less exposed to strong stomach acids.
 Over time, H. pylori infection leads to an inflammatory response and irritation of the stomach lining.

-If left untreated, gastritis due to H. pylori recurs in 60-80% of cases within one year.
-Following treatment, recurrence develops in less than 20% of cases.
+If left untreated, gastritis due to H. pylori recurs in 60-80 percent of cases within one year.
+Following treatment, recurrence develops in less than 20 percent of cases.

 Other factors that can contribute to gastritis include the following:

 - Autoimmune disorders (e.g., pernicious anemia [vitamin B12 deficiency])